 Kramikfabrik.

 kf0 This is cramique (pronounce KRAMIK) (kf1).
 It is a Belgian specialty, a kind of bun with raisin and nib sugar.
 I like it with chocolate spread, but jam is fine too.
 Salted butter gives a surprising contrast. kf1 Around Christmas, you can find “cougnou” in southern Belgium.
 It’s almost the same, but shaped like a Christ Child. (kf2) kf2 You dip slices in a cup of coffee or hot chocolate (mind the overdose!), it’s cosy and comforting.
 The factory.
-One might think that those delights are made by a baker, but they aren’t: they are baked by the “nutons”, who are the Walloon equivalent of the elves or the leprechauns (in Flanders they say “kabouters”).
+One might think that those delights are made by a baker, but they aren’t: they are baked by the “ nutons ”, who are the Walloon equivalent of the elves or the leprechauns (in Flanders they say “kabouters”).
 They do so in an underground factory (kf3), with the help of a fire-breathing dragon (kf4).
 The model is sold as a night light on a well-known Chinese website. kf3 kf4 In order to be efficient, the dragon is fed on hot chili peppers.
-Photo kf5 shows...
+Photo kf5 s...